-Up North Fork Yachats River Road, a rustic red covered bridge spans the river.
+Up North Fork Yachats River Road, a red-painted, rustic, covered bridge spans the river.
 The bridge was built in 1938 and is only seven miles from the Pacific Ocean.
 In 1989 the bridge was rehabilitated and repaired to what you see today.

 Visit Yachats During a Local Festival

 There’s something going on year-round in this town.
 The Yachats la de da Parade is held each July 4.
 The Yachats Classical Music Festival also takes place in July and the Yachats Village Mushroom Festival in October.
-There is the Yachats Celtic Music Festival in November and a Victorian Christmas Open House each December, held at the Heceta Head Lighthouse.
+There is the Yachats Celtic Music Festival in November and a Victorian Christmas Open House each December, held at the lighthouse on Heceta Head.